llgcode/gocreate/README.md

       $ mv mytemplate $GOPATH/src/bitbucket.org/llg/gocreate/templates
     or
       $ mv mytemplate $GOTEMPLATE
-    if you have define $GOTEMPLATE environment variable
+    if you have defined $GOTEMPLATE environment variable